-Joy: I am not sure if I would like to actually become a Psychologist, working with mental health and neurological patients day in, day out but maybe I can use this wide ranging and specialist knowledge to find work in Heath care, where there is a short supply of well qualified professionals.
+Joy: I am not sure if I would like to actually become a psychologist, working with mental health and neurological patients day in, day out but maybe I can use this wide-ranging and specialist knowledge to find work in health care, where there is a short supply of well-qualified professionals.

-Examiner: Is there an increased trend for further education in your country?
+Examiner: Is there an increasing trend for further education in your country?

 Andre: Yes, in the past decade there has been an explosion of those seeking extra qualifications as the jobs market is very competitive.
 Not only are there many more undergraduate places, but the demand for postgraduate studies has also grown, particularly in STEM subjects which is a positive development.